mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 "What do you need me for?"

-"Like I said, you would be a communications liaison between The Heiko and Holragi scientists."
+"Like I said, you would be a communications liaison between The Heiko and Holrag scientists."

 "I'm not much of a talker, and we all speak the same language here.
 What do you *really* need me for?"